MicrosoftDocs/office-docs-powershell/exchange/docs-conceptual/exchange-server/recipient-filters/filter-properties.md

 ms.prod: exchange-server-itpro
 localization_priority: Normal
 ms.assetid: b02b0005-2fb6-4bc2-8815-305259fa5432
-description: "Learn about the filterable properties for the Filter parameter in on-premises Exchange."
+description: "Learn about the filterable properties for the Filter parameter in Exchange Server and Exchange Online."
 ---

 # Filterable properties for the Filter parameter

-You use the _Filter_ parameter to create OPATH filters based on the properties of user and group objects in Exchange Server 2016 or later, and Exchange Online.
+You use the _Filter_ parameter to create OPATH filters based on the properties of user and group objects in Exchange Server and Exchange Online.
 The _Filter_ parameter is available on these recipient cmdlets:

 - [Get-CASMailbox](../../../exchange-ps/exchange/client-access/Get-CASMailbox.md)